rebel47/ondevice-inferencing-flutter/README.md

 ### File Picker & Permissions

+**File Size Limitations:**
+- The Android file picker has memory constraints and may crash with files >1GB
+- This is a limitation of the Android system, not the app
+- **Workaround**: Place large model files directly in `Android/data/com.example.ondevice_slm_app/files/models/`

+**Storage Access:**
-The app uses Android's Storage Access Framework (SAF) which handles file access permissions automatically:
+- The app uses Android's Storage Access Framework (SAF)
-- **No runtime permissions needed** - The system manages access
+- No runtime permissions needed for the file picker
-- **Large file warnings** - Alerts when selecting files > 500MB
+- Large file warnings alert when selecting files > 500MB
-- **File validation** - Checks that selected files exist and are readable
+- File validation checks that selected files exist and are readable
-- **Persistent access** - Models are copied to app storage for future use
+- Persistent access - Models are copied to app storage for future use

 ## Architecture